albruevich/Text-Quest-Reader/README.md

 ## How to Run

-- Open the project in Unity
+1. Open the project in Unity (version 6.2 recommended)
-- Run the main scene
+2. Open the main scene:

+Assets/Scenes/Main.unity

+3. Press Play

+---

+## Quick Test

+After starting the game:
+- select a quest (e.g. "Asteroid Station")
+- press "Start Selected Quest"

+If everything works — the quest will start.

 ---